-I like luxury, but I don’t like pollution…and I’m vegan, so a car that responds to these requirements immediately attracts my attention.
-The Tesla Model X has so zero emissions, once purchased is cheaper to run, looks beautiful, and is very fast!
+I like luxury, but I don’t like pollution…and I’m vegan, so a car that responds to these requirements immediately catches my attention.
+The Tesla Model X has zero emissions, so once purchased, is cheaper to run, looks beautiful, and is very fast!

 Without being pretentious, the Tesla Model X attracts attention.
 I was stopped by people on the high street with lots of questions.
-T he canopy glass windshield is the largest curved windshield on any production vehicle , and with the unobstructed windows in the Falcon Wing doors offer a p anoramic view.
+T he canopy glass windshield is the largest curved windshield on any production vehicle , and the unobstructed windows in the Falcon Wing doors offer a p anoramic view.
 The boot space is sufficient for town use, and plenty more space if you collapse the back seats.
-The bonnet can has sufficient room for school bags and rugby gear.
-But the real fun starts at show time for the Model X ‘singing and dancing’ car.
+The bonnet has sufficient room for school bags and sports gear.
+But the real thrill comes at show time for the Model X ‘singing and dancing’ car.
 Pop in a dedicated code, and the Model X puts on an ‘actual’ performance.
-It plays music, synchronises lights while the falcon doors open and close.
+It plays music, synchronises lights while the Falcon Doors open and close.
 This car dances and it’s out of this world.
 And as the Tesla says ‘that was just a dream’ .
 Bear in mind, like any toy, this performance runs the battery down a bit!

 Being fully electric, charging the car was a bit of a concern initially as the city I live in doesn’t have a dedicated Tesla charger – yet.
 However, all major car parks now have EV points where you can top up a Tesla using the cable and downloading an app.
 And of course, you can charge using a traditional 3-pin plug at home overnight, and this is all very economical.
 The best way to charge however, is to install a dedicated home charger so you wake up to a full charge every morning.
 For longer road trips the Tesla dedicated Supercharger network is dotted around the country in car parks, hotels, restaurants, and service centres.
 This charge takes you to 80% within half an hour , and a range of up to 351 miles of travel